robertbrodrecht/launchpad/_codex/post-types.md

 	<dt>wysiwyg</dt>
 	<dd>A WordPress editor, complete with visual and text only views and media buttons.</dd>
 	<dt>row</dt>
-	<dd>Mainly used for grouping fields on a single row. *NOTE: USE AT YOUR OWN RISK.
+	<dd>Mainly used for grouping fields on a single row. <strong>NOTE: USE AT YOUR OWN RISK.
 I HAVE NOT YET TESTED COMPLEX FIELD TYPES IN A ROW.
-YOU SHOULD PROBABLY STICK TO ONLY TEXT/CHECKBOX/SELECT!!!*</dd>
+YOU SHOULD PROBABLY STICK TO ONLY TEXT/CHECKBOX/SELECT!!!</strong></dd>
 </dl>

 For a complete example of all the field types, look at lib/custom/examples.php.